-* Middle distillate surplus to cap refining profits, spark cuts
+* Middle distillate surplus to cap refining profits, spark

 * Japan ships distillates overseas on weaker domestic sales

 * Slow winter demand in China to keep diesel exports stable